Code-Institute-Submissions/Pimmz-Project-3/README.md

 ![screenshot](documentation/function.png)

-- **Clear word choice #3**
+- **Clear word choice**

 - I have also added code to help show the user the correct text required if they did put any other word in the input field as could very easily happen.

 ![screenshot](documentation/word.png)